machin2e/gesso-app-android/README.md

 You use Designer to define
 action, interconnectivity, and intelligence into your own projects made with Clay devices.
-You can, for example, define connectivity across Clay devices, controlling electronic peripherals connected to a extension and communications between devices.
+You can, for example, define connectivity across Clay devices, controlling electronic peripherals connected to a extensionEntity and communications between devices.
 In simple terms, Designer visualizes your system and gives you tools for manipulating the data structures that underly your project's system behavior by creating, copy, and curating from other